f5devcentral/f5-automation-labs/docs/class1/module3/module3.rst

 To solve this problem Ansible Tower allows the administrator to create **Templates** which can provide further **Abstraction** of the AS3 declarations.
 The administrator can enforce specific Tenants or parameters to be used based on the user running the Template.
-This abstraction allows the templates to integrated directly in to the business based CI/CD toolchains and workflows.
+This abstraction allows the templates to be integrated directly into the business based CI/CD toolchains and workflows.

 .. toctree::
    :maxdepth: 1